Research Training Program Scholarship Guidelines

 4.6 General Scholarship Provisions

 4.6.1 The type of scholarship support may include RTP Tuition Fee Offsets, Stipends (living allowances), and other allowances.
-The support available, including RTP Stipend rates and periods of support are outlined in the Conditions of Award with the Letter of Offer.
+The support available, including RTP Stipend rates and periods of support are outlined in the Conditions of Award.

-4.6.2 Provisions for suspension of awards (Leave of Absence), paid leave, and changes to a scholarship holder’s enrolment (variations) are outlined in the Conditions of Award with the Letter of Offer.
+4.6.2 Provisions for suspension of awards (Leave of Absence), paid leave, and changes to a scholarship holder’s enrolment (variations) are outlined in the Conditions of Award.

-4.6.3 RTP Stipend or International RTP Tuition Fee Offset/Stipend Scholarship recipients from other institutions seeking to transfer their candidate and scholarship award to Macquarie University, subject to the selection criteria outlined in Section 4.4.2, will normally have their scholarship tenure reduced in accordance with the provisions for Advanced Standing, as outlined in the Conditions of Award with the Letter of Offer.
+4.6.3 RTP Stipend or International RTP Tuition Fee Offset/Stipend Scholarship recipients from other institutions seeking to transfer their candidate and scholarship award to Macquarie University, subject to the selection criteria outlined in Section 4.4.2, will normally have their scholarship tenure reduced in accordance with the provisions for Advanced Standing, as outlined in the Conditions of Award.

-4.6.4 Provisions for candidates undertaking work outside the HDR subject are outlined in the Conditions of Award with the Letter of Offer.
+4.6.4 Provisions for candidates undertaking work outside the HDR subject are outlined in the Conditions of Award.

 4.7 Supervision and Infrastructure Support